krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 gitrepositories                                  azuredevops.krateo.io/v1alpha1        false        GitRepository
 ```

-The **starting point** for the migration is the following example of a `GitRepository` resource managed by the Azure DevOps Provider "classic":
+The **starting point** for this migration is the following example of a `GitRepository` resource managed by the Krateo Azure DevOps Provider "classic":
 ```yaml
 apiVersion: azuredevops.krateo.io/v1alpha1
 kind: GitRepository